Will3721/2048-Game/README.md

   * This class represents each individual tile of the game.
 * FileLineIterator
   * Used for reading from the txt file.
+* Game
+  * Contains the main method.
+Run this to play the game.